launay12u/aoc/README.md

-# Advent of Code 2024
+# Advent of Code

-My solutions to [Advent of Code 2024](https://adventofcode.com/2024/) using Python3
+My solutions to [Advent of Code](https://adventofcode.com) using Python3